cesium/fractal-tree/src/content/_index.md

 #### CreateCanvas

 Just like painting you need some sort of place to be your canvas.
-Like the name suggests, lets create one.
+Like the name suggests, let's create one.
 So, what do you do to use this function?
 Basically, call `createCanvas` with the desired parameters.
-First you need to pass the height, followed by the width, and finally, you have your canvas.
-So let us create some art!
+First you need to pass the height, followed by the width in order to obtain your canvas.
+So let's create some art!
 Yeah, programming is art.
+More info [`here`](https://p5js.org/reference/#/p5/createCanvas).

 **Note:** Fun fact about the canvas you have just created: It's height grows to the right, like it usually does, but its width doesn't grow upwards, like you are used to.
-It grows to the opposite side or downwards.
+It grows to the opposite side(downwards).
 Why does it happen?

 Well that's a challenge for you to overcome, so take it into account when doing your tree.